thombashi/pytablewriter/docs/pages/examples/datasource/from_csv.rst

 .. _example-from-csv:

-Using CSV as tabular data source
+Using CSV as a tabular data source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 from CSV text